-In alignment with PETRONAS' aspiration to achieve net zero carbon emissions by 2050, Gentari was established in 2022 to develop practical cleaner energy solutions and capture opportunities within the energy transition.
+In alignment with PETRONAS' aspiration to achieve Net Zero Carbon Emissions by 2050, Gentari was established in 2022 to develop practical clean energy solutions and capture opportunities within the energy transition.
 As a key enabler of PETRONAS' broader sustainability goals, Gentari focuses on advancing renewable energy, hydrogen and green mobility to support the evolving energy landscape.